 The cost of shipping a sculpture (or a collection of sculptures) using consolidated freight will depend on what level of service you choose.
-If you are able to pack your sculpture yourself, consolidated freight services can cost as low as $375 for a single sculpture.
+If you can pack your sculpture yourself, consolidated freight services can cost as low as $375 for a single sculpture.

-When should I use consolidated freight to move a sculptures?
+When should I use consolidated freight to move sculptures?

 - Larger collections